apitable/apitable/README.md

 Then open [https://localhost:80](https://localhost:80) in your browser to visit it. (default username `admin@apitable.com` and password `Apitable2022`)

-If you want to set up your local development environment, read our [Developer Guide](./docs/contribute/developer-guide.md)
+If you want to set up your local development environment, read our [🧑‍💻 Developer Guide](./docs/contribute/developer-guide.md)

 ## 🧑‍💻 Contributing